openhive-network/hive/doc/devs/2018-08-20-resource-notes.md

 The subsidized account resource limit is consensus.
 Other resource limits are non-consensus.
 Why were things divided that way?
 It has to do with the consequences of violating the limits:

-- If a witness ignores the subsidized account limit, people will get new accounts for free, that normally cost STEEM to create.
+- If a witness ignores the subsidized account limit, people will get new accounts for free, that normally cost HIVE to create.
 This is a medium-sized economic problem.
 - If a witness ignores the other resource limits, their blocks might take a little longer [1] to process or use more memory.
 This is a tiny IT problem.

 For resource limits, having witness-only upgrades outweighs the problem.
 Witnesses who have been around a long time know that, in the ancient past, Steem's bandwidth